cdk/cdk-paper-3/benchmark/README.md

 The ``data/`` directory includes a make file to download and create SDF and SMI input for two data sets **ChEBI 149** and **ChEMBL 22.1**.
-In the directory a Makefile allows the inputs for the benchmark to build.
+In the directory a Makefile generates all input for the benchmark.

 ```
 $ cd data